-- A. Emission Offsets.
-The Operator shall obtain emission offsets or RECLAIM credits as defined and required by SCAQMD Regulations for all new or modified emission sources that require a new or modified SCAQMD permit.
-Proof of SCAQMD review and approval shall be submitted to the Community Development Director. - B. Odor Minimization Plan.
-Operator shall submit an Odor Minimization Plan to be reviewed and approved or conditionally approved by the Community Development Director.
-The Community Development Director may consult with the SCAQMD as needed in its review of the Plan.
-The Plan shall be designed to ensure public health and safety, provide detailed information about the Drilling Project(s), Oil Field and Oil Operations; specify the number, type and location of monitors that will be used; provide detailed information concerning the reliability of the instrumentation, frequency of calibration and other similar information; and address all issues relating to odors from Oil Operations.
-Matters addressed within the plan shall include setbacks, signs with contact information, logs of odor complaints, method of controlling odors such as flaring and odor suppressants, and the protocol for handling odor complaints.
-The Plan shall be reviewed by the Operator on an annual basis to determine if modifications to the Plan are required and report findings to the Community Development Director.
-Such findings and proposed modifications to the Plan shall be submitted to the Community Development Director for review and approval.
-Operator shall comply with all provisions of the approved Plan.
+and approved or conditionally approved by the Community Development Director.
+The Community Development Director may consult with the SCAQMD as needed in its review of the Odor Minimization Plan.
+The Odor Minimization Plan shall be designed to ensure protection of public health, safety and welfare; provide detailed information about the Drilling Project(s) and Oil Field and Oil Operations; specify the number, type and location of monitors that will be used; provide detailed information concerning the reliability of the instrumentation, frequency of calibration and other similar information; and address all issues relating to odors from Oil Operations.
+Matters addressed within the Odor Minimization Plan, shall include setbacks, signs with contact information, logs of odor complaints, method of controlling odors such as flaring and odor suppressants, and the protocol for handling odor complaints.
+The Odor Minimization Plan shall be reviewed by the Operator on an annual basis to determine if modifications to the Odor Minimization Plan are required and report findings to the Community Development Director.
+Such findings and proposed modifications to the Odor Minimization Plan shall be submitted to the Community Development Director for review and approval.
+Operator shall comply with all provisions of the approved Odor Minimization Plan.